 John Quincy Adams collapsed on the floor of the House of Representatives on Feb.
 23, 1848 and died two days later.
-After spending more than 50 years in the public eye, we often remember this president, congressman and diplomat for his quirks - his pet alligator or swimming naked in the Potomac or even his near drowning.
+After he spent more than 50 years in the public eye, we often remember him for his quirks.
+His pet alligator or swimming naked in the Potomac or even his near drowning, for example.

-John Wentworth, the son of Sandwich, N.H., who went on to serve as mayor of Chicago, recalled serving with Adams in Congress in 1843 just five years before Adams died.
-He wrote of the various nicknames that could be bestowed on him, from “old man eloquent” to “old man malignant.”
+John Wentworth, the Sandwich, N.H., native who went on to win election as mayor of Chicago, recalled Adams in Congress.
+They served together in 1843 just five years before Adams died.
+Wentworth wrote of the various nicknames bestowed on him, from “old man eloquent” to “old man malignant.”

-“John Quincy Adams was 76 years of age when I first took my seat with him, in 1843, and I served with him until he fell in his seat, in February, 1848, having served his Country for over a half-century, and in a greater variety of responsible positions than any other man.
+“John Quincy Adams was 76 years of age when I first took my seat with him, in 1843, and I served with him until he fell in his seat, in February, 1848, having served his Country for over a half-century, and in a greater variety of responsible positions than any other man,” wrote Wentworth.

-In 1846, when he was 78 years old, John Quincy Adams suffered a stroke that left him partially paralyzed.
+In 1846, at the age of 78, John Quincy Adams suffered a stroke that left him partially paralyzed.
 After a few months rest, he recovered and returned to Congress.
-Wentworth desribed how he communicated his feelings when he could no longer deliver a speech:
+Wentworth described how he communicated his feelings when he could no longer deliver a speech.

 “Conspicuous as Mr. Adams always was, he became more so after he was struck down by a paralytic attack, which deprived him of most of his physical strength, and reduced his voice to but little above a whisper.
 His sight and hearing, like his intellect, however, were preserved to the last.
 Occasionally, when things were said which did not suit him, he would so far forget his infirmities as to attempt to rise, and then, when he would abandon the attempt, he would give a look to the man who had been speaking, indicating that it was well for him that a reply could not be made.
 It was understood in the galleries, as well as in the house, that the color of his head was the index of his feelings, it often becoming as red, under the violent declamations of Southern men, as living coals of fire.

 “A Southern fire-eater was vehemently denouncing Northern anti-slavery men, when Father Adams’ head fired up with his usual indignation.
 Some waggish member exclaimed to the orator: “He says you are lying.”
 The speaker at once dropped the line of his speech, assumed a belligerent attitude, and exclaimed: “Who says I am lying?”
 “Adams,” “Adams,” replied several members.
-The laughter which followed was. greatly increased when Mr. Adams, ‘putting his hand upon his head, gave a significant nod, as much as to say: “I do say he was lying."
-No man was more regular in his attendance upon the sessions of the House.
-The same can be said of the Sunday service at the Capitol, he always occupying the same seat.
-He was with us there the last Sabbath of his life."
+The laughter which followed was. greatly increased when Mr. Adams, ‘putting his hand upon his head, gave a significant nod, as much as to say: “I do say he was lying.”